 Your retainer could be in your mouth for up to 22 hours per day, so you will want to keep it as clean as possible.

 To give your removable retainer a deep clean, you can create a mixture of equal parts baking soda and water.
 Use a gentle toothbrush to scrub your retainer with this mixture.
 You can also submerge the appliance in a vinegar solution for about 20 minutes to disinfect it.
 Cleaning your retainer with a whitening toothpaste or heavy-duty brush could wear down the appliance’s material, so stick to gentler methods.

 If you have a fixed retainer, the best way to keep it clean is to use good toothpaste and toothbrushes.
 Make sure you replace your brush or brush head often to prevent bacterial growth in the bristles.
 Do your best to stick to a cleaning schedule.
 The better you care for your retainer, the longer it will last.

 Why choose Nicolas Orthodontics?

 Dr. George Nicolas is a Roth Williams-trained and Invisalign® certified orthodontist.
 At Nicolas Orthodontics, we’ll work with you to help your teeth shine with proper alignment, care and retention.
 We’ll walk you through your options and help you choose the right type of orthodontic retainer for your needs.

 If you need a retainer or consultation in Boca Raton or Boynton Beach, Nicolas Orthodontics is here to help.
-Schedule an appointment today to get started.
+Schedule a consultation today to get started.
 If you have any questions, you can call our Boca Raton office at 561-431-9401 or our Boynton Beach office at 561-760-9529.